milessabin/shapeless/README.md

 ## Building shapeless

-shapeless is built with SBT 1.2.8 or later, and its master branch is built with Scala 2.13.1 by default but also cross-builds for 2.11.12 and 2.12.8.
+shapeless is built with SBT 1.3.10 or later, and its main branch is built with Scala 2.13.2 by default but also cross-builds for 2.11.12 and 2.12.12.

 [namehashing]: https://github.com/sbt/sbt/issues/1640